-Adopted/Approved by IUPUI Faculty Council, May 4, 2010; updated 2014-2015 Updated: July 1, 2015
+Adopted/Approved by IUPUI Faculty Council, May 4, 2010; Updated: July 1, 2018

-A GUIDE FOR IUPUI FACULTY
+A GUIDE FOR IUPUI FACULTY 2018-2019

 Disclaimer: The IUPUI Faculty Guide is designed to be a free-flowing document which is a clickable online PDF document for easier searching.
-The content, organization, and functionality of the guide are continually under review by the Faculty Handbook Committee of the IUPUI Faculty Council.
+The content, organization, and functionality of the guide are continually under review by the Faculty Guide Committee of the IUPUI Faculty Council.
 This working draft is available for input from the faculty and IUPUI Faculty Council Committees to review their relevant policies.
 Thank you.